idb-dab/.github/profile/README.md

 - While adding a user
   - Make sure you add the user to the correct team / sub-team.
-  - All AEH members should be added to AEH teams, All members with elevated permissions should be added to the parent team.
+  - All AEH members should be added to AEH teams or general team groups, All members with elevated permissions should be added to the owners team (which could be a child team with limited members).
   - When adding a user, please notify over email to Aaron, Avanish, Dhananjay, Paritosh to avoid any issues with permissions etc.